 advice given by the committee is inadequate, the student may send a written request for

 clarification to the committee.
-A copy of this request should be sent to the Graduate School as
+A copy of this request should be sent to the MU Office of Graduate Studies as

 well.
 The committee must respond to this request in writing within two weeks and have a copy of

 the response filed with the MU Office of Graduate Studies.

 A student who fails the comprehensive exam may take a second exam, no sooner than 12

 weeks after the first oral exam.
 Failure to pass the second comprehensive examination will

 automatically prevent a student from becoming a Ph.D. candidate.
 This usually results in

 Once the comprehensive examination process is completed, the student or the major adviser

 should prepare the form D-3, Doctoral Comprehensive Examination Results (D-3) (PDF).
 The D-3 form should be submitted to the graduate coordinator, even if the student fails the